 COBRA Basics and Background

-Federal law, under the Consolidated Omnibus Budget Reconciliation Act, or COBRA, allows employees to continue their employer-provided health insurance for up to 18 months after they lose their jobs due to layoffs, whether because those individuals were fired, because they quit, or because their hours are reduced below the employer's minimum to receive benefits.
-To retain employer-based coverage as permitted under COBRA, those individuals must pay up to the full premium negotiated by their former employer plus a two percent administration charge.
+Federal law, under the Consolidated Omnibus Budget Reconciliation Act, or COBRA, allows employees to continue their employer-provided health insurance for up to 18 months after they lose their jobs due to layoffs, because they were fired, because they quit, or because their hours are reduced below the employer's minimum to receive benefits.
+To retain employer-based coverage as permitted under COBRA, individuals must pay up to the full premium negotiated by their former employer plus a two percent administration charge.
 Although the COBRA premium may be less than individuals could secure on the private market, these premiums are often still a significant expense.
 The economic impacts of the COVID-19 pandemic have placed health care coverage at risk for many laid-off or furloughed employees and their families, and ARPA's provisions regarding COBRA are intended to address this issue.

-Effect of ARPA on Impacted Employees
+Effect of ARPA on Employees

 Who Is Assistance Eligible?